Brewers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Max Kepler and the Minnesota Twins will take the field on Tuesday at American Family Field against Wade Miley, who is starting for the Milwaukee Brewers.
-First pitch is at 8:10 PM ET.
+The Milwaukee Brewers and Carlos Santana will take the field against the Minnesota Twins and Jorge Polanco on Wednesday at 2:10 PM ET, at American Family Field.

-The Brewers are listed as -110 moneyline favorites for this matchup with the Twins (-110).
-The total for the matchup has been listed at 8.5 runs.
+The Twins are +115 moneyline underdogs in this matchup against the favored Brewers (-140).
+The contest's total has been set at 7.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.